Reba McEntire: 2017–present: New beginnings in her 60s

 After her split from ex-husband Narvel Blackstock, McEntire took control of her career as her own manager.
-She recruited Justin McIntosh of Starstruck Entertainment, Leslie Matthews serving as brand manager, and Carolyn Snell who has been with McEntire for nine years.
+She recruited Justin McIntosh of Starstruck Entertainment, Leslie Matthews serving as brand manager, and Carolyn Snell who had been with McEntire for nine years.
 They formed Reba's Business Inc. (RBI).
 She moved out of the building where Blackstock and she had worked, and moved her company to Green Hills, Nashville.

 On December 15, 2016, McEntire announced that she was releasing her first gospel album titled Sing It Now: Songs of Faith & Hope.
 It was released by Nash Icon/Rockin' R Records on February 3, 2017, and consists of two discs.
 Disc one contains traditional hymns, while disc two contains original tracks.
 "Softly and Tenderly", featuring Kelly Clarkson and Trisha Yearwood, was the first track off the album released.
 Another track on the album, "In the Garden/Wonderful Peace", features the Isaacs.
 Jay DeMarcus of the Rascal Flatts produced the album.
 The first single off the album is "Back to God".
 In January 2018, McEntire won the Grammy Award for Best Roots Gospel Album, her first nomination since 2007, and her first Grammy Award win in more than 20 years, since 1994.
 She also headlined the C2C: Country to Country festival in the UK alongside Brad Paisley and Zac Brown Band in March.
 Because of its limited release in 2016, on October 13, 2017 My Kind of Christmas was re-released - this time including songs with Vince Gill, Amy Grant, Darius Rucker, and Lauren Daigle - on her website and through iTunes.
 In July 2018, it was announced that McEntire would be one of four honorees for the 41st annual Kennedy Center Honors, along with Cher, Philip Glass, and Wayne Shorter.
 The ceremony was held December 2, 2018, and broadcast on CBS December 26, 2018.

 McEntire released her 29th studio album Stronger Than the Truth on April 5, 2019.
 McEntire also returned to host the 54th Academy of Country Music Awards on April 8, 2019.
 On February 20, 2020, during a surprise appearance at the Country Radio Seminar, McEntire announced she had signed a new record deal with MCA Nashville, returning to the label after leaving in November 2008.
 McEntire hosted the 54th Annual Country Music Association Awards alongside Darius Rucker in November 2020.
 McEntire previously hosted in 2019 with Carrie Underwood and Dolly Parton, 1992 with Vince Gill, 1991 by herself (the second solo female host), and 1990 with Randy Travis.
 On October 3, 2022, Reba revealed that she would continue her Reba: Live in Concert tour going through 2023 and play New York City's Madison Square Garden for the first time.
 In 2021, a duet version of the song "Does He Love You" with Dolly Parton was released.
 In 2024, McEntire sang the national anthem during Super Bowl LVIII, and she was accompanied by deaf actor Daniel Durant in American Sign Language.